Taliban: Car bomb near Kabul mosque kills 7, wounds 41

 The United Nations mission in Kabul tweeted that the bombing was another “bitter reminder of ongoing insecurity and terrorist activity in Afghanistan."

-“Our thoughts are with the families of those killed, wishing speedy recovery to the injured,” added teh mission, known as UNAMA.
+“Our thoughts are with the families of those killed, wishing speedy recovery to the injured,” added the mission, known as UNAMA.

 Credit: Ebrahim Noroozi